jwschroeder3/bio-anno-rs/README.md

 ## TODO:

+* Add sorting by chromosome name and start position
 * Handle more data types.
 * Use traits to simplify code for common operations, such as filtering records in a narrowpeak, bedgraph, gff, etc., file.